 CBD oil is expensive and like most things you get what you pay for.
 The good news is you only use a very small amount at a time.
 You need to do your research and be confident that the product you are buying is good quality.

 Try and buy organic gold grade oil (lower grade oil will be darker) from a supplier that is happy to provide you with a certificate of analysis.
 That is, they can back up the ingredient list and % of CBD their product contains.
 An oil that is mixed with coconut is good as it is more palatable and coconut aids with the absorption.

 You can buy it online and, we have brought from https://www.simply-cbd.co.uk who are a dog sanctuary in Wales and use the products on their dogs.
 You can also buy it on the high street from Holland & Barrett and Grape Tree

-Avoid treats and snacks as they may not contain enough CBD to be effective.
+Avoid treats and snacks that advertise as CBD oil for dogs as they may not contain enough CBD to be effective.